lyoungblood/realtime-web-analytics-workshop/module-1/README.md

-#  Configure a fleet of Web Servers to stream Clickstream data to a Kinesis Firehose delivery stream
+#  Configure a fleet of Web Servers to send Clickstream data to a Kinesis Firehose delivery stream

 ## Introduction